Propecia is a prescription hair loss treatment. It can aid the retention of hair on the scalp, and can also help to slow

 Other side effects (the frequency of these is unknown):

-Allergic reactions, breast tenderness, pain, enlargement and discharge, breast cancer, infertility, testicular pain, abnormalities in test results, hypersensitive skin reactions.
+Allergic reactions, breast tenderness, pain, enlargement and discharge, breast cancer, infertility, testicular pain, abnormalities in test results, hypersensitive skin reactions, depression and suicidal thoughts.

 Contact your doctor immediately if you experience any signs of an allergic reaction, or if you have any side effects which become serious.

 Conditions to look out for